 Most of the time, these regional language differences are no big deal.
 But when differences in definition lead to different applications of the law, things get…tricky.

 Sensitive data is a type of personal information requiring more protection than others.
-But here’s the problem: not all personal information is considered sensitive, and different regulations define “sensitive data” differently.
+But here’s the problem: Not all personal information is considered sensitive, and different regulations define “sensitive data” differently.

 This discrepancy can create huge headaches for businesses, not to mention serious compliance risks and liabilities if your data is not handled correctly within each jurisdiction.